safiyahlakhany/CS347/README.md

+# Note
+might have to npm install sound-play for this to work

 # cs347 README

 This is the README for your extension "cs347".
 After writing up a brief description, we recommend including the following sections.